DeViL303/MultiServer3-NautilusFork/README.md

 This application is the product of the PlayStation Home research and testing done by Home Laboratory team members over the last few years.

-AgentDark447
-Rew
-Jumpsuit
-Kami

-Credits to the developers of UnluacNET, Unluac jar's, scetool, HomeLuac :), create_pkg, vgmstream.
+Also Credits to the developers of UnluacNET, Unluac jar's, scetool, HomeLuac :), create_pkg, vgmstream.
 More detailed credits to come.

 <h1 align="center">
    What is Nautilus?